-Shock is serious!
-Not only does it make our patients look bad - if we don't treat and monitor our treatment appropriately, our patients can suffer organ dysfunction, failure, or even death!
-Shock can be caused by many things - trauma, electrocution, heart disease, and sepsis, among other things.
+Shock is both a common, and serious complication in many emergency patients.
+If we don’t diagnose and treat shock appropriately, our patients can suffer organ dysfunction, failure, or even death.
+Shock can be caused by many things – trauma, electrocution, heart disease, blood loss, infection and anaphylaxis to name a few.
 So – what does a patient with shock look like?
 Is the treatment for all types of shock the same?
 What happens to the patient that doesn’t respond to treatment for shock?
 When is the right time to give a transfusion?
-All of these questions and more will be answered!
+All of these questions and more will be answered in this topic!

-My Patient Looks Worse!
-What if your patient looks worse after your treatment?
-Or what if they initially look OK - but then deteriorate?
-This topic will examine how you should monitor your patients, AND, why they deteriorate or sometimes 'crash' and die - and what YOU can do to help prevent this from happening!
+Many emergency patients can initially improve following initial treatment – but can then appear to deteriorate.
+What is going on?
+There can be many reasons for this – and this topic will examine how you can monitor your patients to best detect deterioration, why your patients may deteriorate or sometimes ‘crash’ and die – and what YOU can do to help prevent this from happening!

-Management of the Trauma Patient following initial resuscitation.
 During this topic, we will learn the best way to monitor and manage trauma patients following resuscitation of the respiratory, circulatory and neurological systems.
 We will discuss monitoring techniques, and an introduction to nursing the critically injured patient!
-We will also look at specific emergencies, such as GDV, head trauma, patients requiring transfusions and more!

 Director: Vet Education Pty Ltd